rolfa/gpgedit/README.md

 # gpgedit
-Manage encrypted textfile with gpg
+Manage encrypted textfiles with gpg (for password lists etc.)